Paper-Dragons/paper-dragons/content/buy.md

-# Buy
+# Buy a paper dragon

-Go up to Mia during school times then tell her the design you want then give her the money (find the pricing [here](https://paperdragons.pages.dev/pricing/)), and you will recieve you paper dragon at school within 2 - 5 business days.
-If you do not recieve you paper dragon withing 10 business days you may get a refund.
+Go to Mia during school times or at her house and tell her the design you want then give her the correct amount of money (find the pricing [here](https://paperdragons.pages.dev/pricing/)), and you will recieve you paper dragon at school within 2 - 5 business days.
+If you do not recieve you paper dragon withing 10 business days you may get a refund or a discount, which ever one you choose.